-In 1997, the death of police dog ‘Acer’ whilst training in Essex and the subsequent prosecution of police officers, resulted in an understandable loss of public confidence in police training methods.
+Animal Welfare schemes were established in response to the death of police dog ‘Acer’ whilst training in Essex in 19997 and the subsequent prosecution of police officers.

+This understandably resulted in a loss of public confidence in police training methods.
 It also sparked adverse comment in the media and caused animal welfare organisations such as the RSPCA and Dogs Trust to stop donating dogs to the service.

-In response to these issues, the Association of Chief Police Officers (now known as the National Police Chiefs' Council or NPCC) embarked upon a thorough review of police dog training and developed a strategy aimed at restoring public confidence by ensuring that police dog training methods are humane, ethical and transparent.
+The Association of Chief Police Officers (now known as the National Police Chiefs' Council or NPCC) embarked upon a thorough review of police dog training and developed a strategy aimed at restoring public confidence by ensuring that police dog training methods are humane, ethical and transparent.

-Our team of volunteers will make unannounced visits to where police animals are kept in Merseyside to ensure that they are being cared for appropriately.
+Our team of volunteers make unannounced visits to where police animals are kept in Merseyside to ensure that they are being cared for appropriately.

 Currently 10 volunteers are trained to check on the welfare of police animals on Merseyside.